Masooda: Plot

 Gopi later travels to Chittoor for finding further details about Mir and Masooda.
-Perceiving that Mir died due to an accident recently, he proceeds and meets Nargis who initially denies any help but when he requests them by telling about Nazia, she accepts.
-Gopi finds a portrait of woman he had seen in Abdul's home in Mir's house too and realizes that the portrait is of Mir's wife and Gopi realizes that Abdul is Mir's son and Nazia: his granddaughter which is unaware to both of them.
-Nargis narrates that Mir lived with his wife, a very young son, aged father and three loving younger brothers: Khaja, Fardeen and Faizal; all of them lived prosperously by engaging themselves in cultivating sugarcane and trading with horses.
+Perceiving that Mir died due to an accident recently, he meets Nargis who initially denies any help but when he requests them by telling about Nazia's situation, she accepts.
+Gopi finds a portrait of woman he had seen in Abdul's home and in Mir's house too and realizes that the portrait is of Mir's wife.
+Gopi realizes that Abdul is Mir's son and Nazia is his granddaughter and is unaware to both of them.
+Nargis narrates that Mir lived with his wife, a young son, aged father and three loving younger brothers: Khaja, Fardeen and Faizal; all of them lived prosperously by cultivating sugarcane and trading in horses.
 The family had adopted an orphaned Nargis, considering her as their own.
-Fardeen went to Hyderabad for graduating in a university but returned after getting married to Masooda, which was a great disappointment to Mir and Nargis who suspected Masooda of harbouring ill-intentions.
+Fardeen went to Hyderabad for studying in a university but returned after marrying Masooda, which was a great disappointment to Mir and Nargis who suspected Masooda of harbouring ill-intentions.
 Mir soon realized that Masooda was performing Black Magic to attain evil powers and sacrificed humans for it.
-While he was perplexfully thinking on how to inform this to his family, he perceived that an extra-marital affair was brewing between Masooda and Khaja.
-Mir tried to warn Khaja but the latter was completely under control of Masooda and refused to listen to him.
+While he was perplexed thinking on how to inform this to his family, he perceived that an extra-marital affair was brewing between Masooda and Khaja.
+Mir tried to warn Khaja but the latter was completely under control of Masooda and refused to heed to him.
 It took less time for the family and village to discover Masooda's acts which inflicted deadly diseases on the villagers.
 Fardeen tried to help Faizal escape but they were captured by Masooda, who sacrificed them with Khaja's assistance and desisted Mir and Nargis from interrupting by causing an accident.
-When they came, it was too late and Masooda and Khaja were nowhere.
+When they came, it was too late and Masooda and Khaja were nowhere to be found.

-Mir swore vengeance on Masooda for disrupting the peace of her family, ignoring his job and family in the process causing his wife and child to abandon him.
+Mir swore vengeance on Masooda for disrupting the peace of his family, ignoring his job and family in the process causing his wife and child to abandon him.
 It took him 10 years to learn what Masooda intended and where she was.
 Taking a Chaadar and dagger to resist and end her, Mir and Nargis headed to Hyderabad but could not find Khaja in the building.
-They, however managed to tie Masooda to the tree after a scuffle during which her bracelet falls off her hand but she continued to harm the people, who had accompanied Mir and Nargis using her incantations.
+They, however managed to tie Masooda to the tree after a scuffle during which her bracelet fell off her hand but she continued to harm the people, who had accompanied Mir and Nargis using her incantations.
 Enraged, Mir stabbed Masooda to death.
 Khaja dug Masooda's grave and took her corpse intending to revive her using the Black Magic he learnt from her but it backfired killing him.
 Before dying, he informed Mir about the location of Masooda's corpse.
 Mir buried it in the forest and hid the Chaadar and dagger in the bungalow, where Masooda performed Black Magic.